Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Existence and uniqueness of the principal eigenfunctions

 From \thm{spettro} we know that if $\O$ is smooth then there always exist eigenfunctions with eigenvalues $\l$, $\l'$, $\l''$ respectively.
 But, as we show below, $\l'$ and $\l''$ may not have admissible eigenfunctions.
 Moreover, $\l$, $\l'$, $\l''$ are generally not simple.

-\begin{proposition} There exist operators $L$ for which $\l(-L,\O)$, $\l'(-L,\O)$, $\l''(-L,\O)$ have several linearly independent eigenfunctions.
-There are also operators such that $\l'$ or $\l''$ have several linearly independent admissible eigenfunctions or they do not have any. \end{proposition}
+\begin{proposition} There exist operators $L$ for which there are several linearly independent eigenfunctions associated with the eigenvalues $\l(-L,\O)$, $\l'(-L,\O)$, $\l''(-L,\O)$.
+There are also operators such that $\l'$ or $\l''$ have several linearly independent admissible eigenfunctions and others for which they do not have any. \end{proposition}

 \begin{proof} Let $Lu=u''+c(x)u$ in $\R$, with $c<0$ in $(-1,1)$ and $c=0$ outside.
 We show that $\l'$ has no admissible eigenfunctions and that $\l(-L,\R)=\l'(-L,\R)=\l''(-L,\R)=0$ is not simple, even in the class of admissible eigenfunctions for $\l''$.
 Let $\vp_-$ and $\vp_+$ be the solutions to $Lu=0$ in $\R$ satisfying $\vp_{\pm}(\pm1)=1,\ \vp_{\pm}'(\pm1)=0$.
 By ODE arguments we find that $\vp_-$ and $\vp_+$ are positive and satisfy